We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - discharge from the vagina

-Many women get yeast infections, but some women are more likely to develop an infection if they:
+Many women get yeast infections, but some women are

 - are pregnant